turkeyes/codecharts/README.md

 ### Generating input data

-The iPython notebook found at [generate-experiment-files/main.ipynb](https://github.com/turkeyes/codecharts/blob/master/generate-experiment-files/main.ipynb) should walk you step-by-step through generating all the experimental files required to run the CodeCharts interface with a new set of images.
-You will provide the path to the directory hosting these images and be able to further customize the experimental design (choosing the tutorial and sentinel images, the experiment length, and the number of subject files to generate).
-The code will output all the files to [assets/task_data](https://github.com/turkeyes/codecharts/tree/master/assets/task_data), and you can test the interface with the new images by repeating step 2 (from "Getting started").
-Each time the page is refereshed, a new subject file will be preloaded.
+The iPython notebook at [generate-experiment-files/main.ipynb](https://github.com/turkeyes/codecharts/blob/master/generate-experiment-files/main.ipynb) will walk you step-by-step through generating the experiment files required to run the interface with a new set of images.
+You will:
+- provide a directory of images on which you wish to collect attention data
+- customize the experimental design by choosing tutorial and sentinel images, the experiment length, and the number of subject files to generate
+- output your experiment files to [assets/task_data](https://github.com/turkeyes/codecharts/tree/master/assets/task_data).
+Once this is done, you can test your experiment by repeating step 2 (from "Getting started").

 ### Configuring the webpage